DiceNameIsMy/vut-itu/docs/Navrh.md

 - Ads and commercial influence on search results.

 #### 1.3.7 Conclusion
 None of the applications fulfill all the main wishes of our respondents we've identified.
-Some excel at their own thing (TripAdvisor, TripIt), some tried to include everything on one place but failed to consider what's the most important for users (Wanderlog). //TODO: Add smth about Sygic & MakeMyTrip?
+Some excel at their own thing (TripAdvisor, TripIt), some tried to include everything on one place but resulted in a cluttered, hard to use interface (Wanderlog). //TODO: Add smth about Sygic & MakeMyTrip?

 Keypoints:
 - It's very important to keep in mind our customer's first interaction when designing a multi-purpose, all-around app, because the first impression is the biggest factor in user retention.